StockSharp/AlgoTrading/Designer/Gallery/Schemas/Basic_ATR_Stop_Take/README.md

 - Only one instrument and one candle series are used; the 50-period EMA gives the direction and the 14-period ATR gives the yardstick for the exits.
 - Two variable blocks make the entry price: the first takes the close of the candle that produced the signal, the second re-issues it on every following candle so the exit conditions can be tested continuously.
 - Two formula blocks turn the distance from the entry price into ATR multiples, one measured in favour of a long and one in favour of a short, so the same two thresholds serve both directions.
-- The exit is a market order on a finished candle, exactly as in the source strategy: there is no resting stop order sitting on the exchange, so an intrabar spike does not take the trade out.
+- The exit is a market order on a finished candle: there is no resting stop order sitting on the exchange, so an intrabar spike does not take the trade out.

 ## Entry and Exit Rules